pachyderm/docs/content/latest/reference/pachctl/pachctl_debug_analyze.md

----
-# metadata #
-title:  pachctl debug analyze
+## pachctl debug analyze

-description: "Start a local pachd server to analyze a debug dump."
+Start a local pachd server to analyze a debug dump.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - debug
-cliGlossary:  d
----

 ### Synopsis